Human data annotation: behind the scenes of quality Gen AI

 But first, they needed to find the best-equipped candidates for the team.

-Project managers often know their teams very well, so they can quickly identify people with the required skills — even if they weren’t initially hired for that.
+Project managers typically know their teams well and can quickly identify individuals with the necessary skills, even if their initial roles didn’t require them.
 “For example, if someone has published a book or writes a blog, they might be a valuable candidate to participate in a project that requires writing”, says Kassiani.

 In this case, “the project required creativity, language knowledge, rewriting skills, and the ability to read something, understand it, and communicate it without errors”, explains Clara.
 To assess each of these skills, they worked with the I+D team to develop a four-step test.